Team-BHP > Commercial Vehicles

 In the evening of Jan 3rd 2024 Japan's Ministry of Transport released a transcript of the ATC communication (see below, the Ministry also released a version that translates the communication to Japanese) that states, that JL516 was cleared to land on runway 34R, winds 310 at 8.
 About 10 seconds later and about 2:16 minutes prior to collision the DH8C reported on tower and was cleared to taxi to holding point C5 (Runway 34R), which was correctly read back by the crew.
 There is no record of any further clearance to the DH8C (other than the captain of the DH8C stated that he had takeoff clearance).

-NomadSK is online now (1) Thanks
+NomadSK is offline (1) Thanks

 Reply